chien-y/credit_freezes_slides/README.md

 - Credit freezes are induced by the fear of default contagion.

 - Fears were visible before the collapse of Lehman Brothers.
-  - After the run on Bear Stearns on March 12, 2008, Goldman Sachs, Credit Suisse, and Deutsche Bank freezed their credit to Bear Stearns.
+  - After the run on Bear Stearns on March 12, 2008, Goldman Sachs, Credit Suisse, and Deutsche Bank froze their credit to Bear Stearns.

 - Some financial institutions suffered credit freezes even though they did not have any direct counterparty exposure to Lehman Brothers.

 ## Contribution
-- Develop an model of ex ante credit freezes.
+- Develop a model of ex ante credit freezes.
 - Analyzing subgame perfect equilibria of the lending and borrowing game.
-- There exists a unique strong equilibrium in pure strategies.
+- There exists a unique, strong equilibrium in pure strategies.
   - Deviating slightly from their equilibrium strategies, decisions are robust.
 - Characterize different properties of credit freezes.